 Drainage area strongly influences channel morphology.
-Watershed area for the reconstructed channel increases from 1.0 square mile at the beginning of the project to 6.0 square miles at its downstream end (southern limit of the project site).
+Watershed areas for the reconstructed channel increase from 1.0 square mile at the beginning of the project to 6.0 square miles at its downstream end (southern limit of the project site).
 The project was divided into five stream reaches, and the size of each restored channel reach was increased from upstream to downstream to reflect the increasing drainage area.
 Design ratios were kept the same for each design reach and were based on reference reach information.

-Year 1 monitoring data for stream stability of each channel reach were collected during June 2005 to set a baseline for stream monitoring to occur in subsequent years.
-This included data on 68 permanent cross-sections, and data from two streamflow gauges installed at the site: one near the upstream limit of the project (stream gauge # 1) and one near the downstream limit of the project (stream gauge # 2).
-The location of the permanent cross-sections and the stream gauges are shown on the as-built plan sheets included in Appendix 1 and as Figures 3a though 3d.
+Year 2 monitoring data for stream stability of each channel reach were collected during April and May 2006.
+This effort included data on 67 permanent cross-sections, and data from two streamflow gauges installed at the site: one near the upstream limit of the project (stream gauge # 1) and one near the downstream limit of the project (stream gauge # 2).
+The location of the permanent cross-sections and the stream gauges are shown in Figures 3a though 3d.

 Permanent cross-sections are used to monitor channel dimension and bank erosion over time.
-Two permanent cross-sections were established per 1,000 linear feet of restored stream, with equal proportion of sections across riffles and pools.
+Two permanent cross-sections were established per 1,000 LF of restored stream, with equal proportion of sections across riffles and pools.
 Each cross-section was marked on both banks with permanent pins and they were all survey-located relative to a common benchmark.
 This ensures use of the same transects through the entire monitoring period, facilitating easy comparison of year-to-year data.
-In addition, a complete longitudinal survey was completed for the restored stream channel to provide a base-line for evaluating changes in bed conditions over time.
-This longitudinal profile will subsequently be re-surveyed every two years during the five-year monitoring period.
+A complete longitudinal survey was completed in 2005 for the restored stream channel to provide a base-line for evaluating changes in bed conditions over time.
+A longitudinal survey was not performed this growing season.
+A complete longitudinal survey will be completed in 2007 (Year 3).

 The annual cross-section surveys include points measured at all breaks in slope, including top of bank, bankfull, inner berm, edge of water, and thalweg.
 The longitudinal profile includes the elevations of all grade control structures.
-The permanent cross-section and longitudinal profile data are provided in Appendices 3 and 4, respectively.
+The permanent cross-section and longitudinal profile data are provided in Appendix 2 and 3.

-The stream gauges were installed to document continuous water level in the restored channel and record the occurrence of bankfull events.
-The gauges automatically record water depth every six (6) hours, and have a continuous period of record extending from end of construction to present.
+The stream gauges were installed on-site to document continuous water level in the restored channel and record the occurrence of bankfull events.
+The gauges automatically record water depth every six hours, and have a continuous period of record extending from end of construction to present.
 The gauges are inspected and their water level data is retrieved every month.

-Photographs were taken to visually document restoration success during Year 1 of monitoring.
-Each reference photograph station was marked with wooden stakes and GPS coordinates.
+Photographs were taken to visually document restoration success during Year 2 of monitoring.
+Each reference photograph station was marked with wooden stakes and bench-marked using a Global Positioning System (GPS).
 Reference photos of both streambanks were taken at each permanent cross-section.
 On each streambank photograph, the survey tape is centered and the water line is located along the lower edge of the frame, showing as much of the bank as possible.